asutera/kaggle-connectomics/SOLUTION.md

 The data were filtered using a low-pass filter, a high-pass filterand and a hard tresholding filter (see `model/PCA.py:_preprocess` and `model/directivity.py`).

-For the partial correlation method, we apply one more a non-linear filter based on the overall neurons activity (`model/PCA.py:_weights_fast`): for each sample, i.e. each time interval, we weight samples depending on the global neuron activity at current and previous time steps, thereby filtering out very low and very high
+For the partial correlation method, we apply one more non-linear filter based on the overall neuron activity (`model/PCA.py:_weights_fast`): for each sample, i.e. each time interval, we weight samples depending on the global neuron activity at current and previous time steps, thereby filtering out very low and very high